 Will I be Put to Sleep for Cataract Surgery?

-These days, nearly all patients undergoing cataract surgery will not need to be put completely “to sleep” for the surgery.
+These days, nearly all patients undergoing cataract treatment will not need to be put completely “to sleep” for the surgery.
 This allows us to avoid the potential risks of general anesthesia (where the patient is put completely “under” and a breathing tube is placed to help them breath) while still performing safe and effective surgery.

 This does not mean, however, that your comfort will be compromised in any way.
 You will be given a relaxing medication through your IV to calm your nerves.
 An eyelid holder will be placed so that you don’t have to worry about blinking.
 And, you will be given eye drops and a medication in the front part of the eye to numb everything so that you are comfortable during the procedure.
 All you have to do is lay back, relax, listen to the music in the background, and your surgeon will take care of everything else.